Healthy Homes Assessment Pauatahanui

 Draught Stopping Pauatahanui

-There is no need to block holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows may be required to allow for the movement of the building when the home heats and cools, so that they are able to be shut and opened, rather than sticking.
-We will inspect the windows and doors during our Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes in the construction.
+For example, tiny gaps around doors and windows could be necessary to allow for the movement of the building when the house is heated and cools to allow them to be closed and opened instead of than sticking.
+We will inspect all doors and windows in our Healthy Homes assessment of your rental property.

 draught stopping building inspections